 The tuning mode of the optimizer is invoked whenever you execute the SQL Tuning Advisor.
-The SQL Tuning Advisor runs automatically and can also be manually invoked.
-Starting with Oracle Database 11g, Automatic SQL tuning is a preset background database job that by default runs the SQL Tuning Advisor every day.
-This task identifies high resource-consuming statements in the Automatic Workload Repository (AWR) and then runs the optimizer in tuning mode and generates tuning advice (if any) for each statement analyzed.
+The SQL Tuning Advisor runs automatically but can also be manually invoked.
+The Automatic SQL tuning task is a preset background database job that by default runs the SQL Tuning Advisor every day.
+This task identifies high-resource-consuming statements in the Automatic Workload Repository (AWR) and then runs the optimizer in tuning mode and generates tuning advice (if any) for each statement analyzed.
 The output often contains advice regarding indexes, SQL profiles, restructuring the query, and so on.

 You can also run the SQL Tuning Advisor manually and provide as input either a single SQL statement or several SQL statements.
-The SQL Tuning Advisor is manually invoked from the DBMS SQLTUNE package, SQL Developer, or Enterprise Manager.
+The SQL Tuning Advisor is manually invoked from the DBMS_SQLTUNE package, SQL Developer, or Enterprise Manager.